team-best/bet-music-app-backend/README.md

 # User Stories

-  * As a user, I want to listen to music from through a terminal command
+  * As a user, I want to listen to music from through a terminal command.

   * As a user, I want to login with a user name and password.